PhillipLo/jax-tutorial/README.md

 `.gitignore`: gitignore file
 `environment.yml`: Conda environment for this project.
 `tutorial.ipynb`: Self-contained Jupyter Notebook containing lots of JAX demos; cells must be run in order!
-`jvp_vjp_comparison.py`: Experiment demonstrating when to use foward vs reverse mode differentiation for functions with Jacobians of different sizes.
+`fwd_rev_comparison.py`: Experiment demonstrating when to use foward vs reverse mode differentiation for functions with Jacobians of different sizes.
+To run: `python fwd_rev_comparison.py`, will save results to `fwd_rev_comparison.png`.
+`jit_comparison.py`: Experiment demonstrating performance boost when jitting.
+To run: `python jit_comparison.py`, will save results in `jit_comparison.png`.